 BOX - Perpetual Access

-Best Practices:
+Best Practice:

-- Create/Open the BOX folder
+- Have the Owner open the BOX folder

 - Add a new collaborator (Editor) using your “department resource account” (chemistry_box) (history_box) (arts_sciences_box) (etc)

-- Transfer Ownership to the resource account
+- The current Owner may now transfer ownership to the resource account

 - Open Collaborators for the folder